-If a candidate fails to meet standard on a TEXES Certification Exam, they must do the following: develop, get approval for and follow a study plan; demonstrate mastery on an additional approved practice exam and submit a Request for Release to Retest with documentation (log of hours, certificates, official practice exam scores) attached prior to being released to retest.
-Students will not be released based on exams taken more than
+If a candidate fails to meet standard on a TExES Certification Exam, they must do the following:

-15 days prior to the request.
+- Develop, get approval for and complete a study plan including the number of hours according to the chart below - Demonstrate mastery on an additional approved practice exam (after completion of their study hours) - Submit a Request for Release to Retest with documentation (log of hours, certificates, official practice exam scores) attached Note: Students will not be released based on exams taken more than 15 days prior to the request.
 Costs for study resources and practice exams are the responsibility of the candidate.
-Exams used to release a student to retake and exam must be taken in a proctored setting.
+Exams used to release a student to retake an exam must be pre-approved and taken in a proctored setting.